 Participating Companies

-Charles Schwab is also available for self-directed brokerage accounts.
-Enrollment through Nationwide is available upon request.
+Charles Schwab is also available for self-directed brokerage accounts through Corebridge Financial and Nationwide.
+Contact your investment provider to enroll.

 If an employee is coming to FSU from another state agency, they are encouraged to contact the Florida Deferred Compensation Plan to ensure their employing agency is updated.